rossiptr/SOP-development/internship.md

 Interns are strictly prohibited from **disclosing any internal laboratory information**, including:

-1. research plans
+1. Research plans
-2. progress updates
+2. Progress updates
-3. lab conditions
+3. Lab conditions

 to any external parties outside the lab without explicit authorization from their mentor or supervisor.